Fact Sheets And Publications

 Select a location for the temporary composting area that: 1) will not be the location of the permanent composting structure, 2) does not flood, and 3) is in close proximity to the poultry houses.
 The temporary composting site should be located outside the work zone, which includes roadways used for live haul, feed, fuel, and chick delivery.

 The temporary composting area should also be located away from public roadways, surface water, wells, private residences and follow all local, State and Federal regulations.
-We recommend following the minimum setback distances for temporary field staging of poultry litter as outlined by the Delaware Nutrient Management Commission (2016) when siting the temporary composting area.
+We recommend following the minimum setback distances for temporary field staging of poultry litter as outlined in the Delaware Nutrient Management Law (3 Del.
+C. § 2247) and the Regulations (3 Del.
+Reg.
+1201) when siting the temporary composting area.
 The temporary composting area should be located at least:

 Growers should also be mindful of the odors that are produced during the composting process and consider odor issues when choosing the temporary composting site.
 Being mindful of odors and other production related issues will help growers establish good relationships with their neighbors and make them a good representative of the poultry industry.